Don't let the gloves intimidate you; the gloves are off.

 Viññāṇañcāyatana The Realm of Consciousness The Plane of infinite consciousness The Sphere of the Infinitude of Consciousness The Base of infinite consciousness

-Ākiñcāññāyatana The Realm of No Things There The Plane of no-thing The Sphere of Nothingness The Base of nothingness
+Ākiñcāññāyatana The Realm of No Things Had There The Plane of no-thing The Sphere of Nothingness The Base of nothingness

 N'evasaññānāsaññāyatana The Realm of Neither Perception nor non-perception The Plane of neither-perception-nor non-perception The Sphere of Neither-Perception-Nor Non-Perception The Base of neither-perception-nor non-perception